Best Ashton Cigars by Strength (Mild to Full)

 Heritage Puro Sol is where Ashton bridges approachability with bold character.
 It’s medium in strength, so it delivers more punch than the mild and mild‑medium lines but stays balanced.

-• Ecuador Habano wrapper gives it a richer and more interesting flavor arc than lighter classics.
+• Ecuador Habano wrapper gives it richer and more interesting flavor evolution than lighter classics.

 When You Want Depth